AgustaWestland Apache: Design

-Like the US AH-64D Apache Longbow, the Apache AH1 carries an AN/APG-78 Longbow fire-control radar (FCR) and Radar Frequency Interferometer (RFI), providing an integrated surveillance and attack system.
-The 'Longbow' radar is the bulbous unit over the rotor hub assembly; radar placement above the rotors allows the Apache to hover behind cover scanning for targets, with only the radar unit exposed.
-Additionally, the Longbow radar can monitor traffic in the Apache's airspace.
-The radar can also be used for surveillance and terrain profiling.
-A modem is interfaced into the Longbow radar and other sensor systems to relay information to other aircraft, this allows other Apaches to fire on targets identified by only a single helicopter.
+Like the US AH-64D Apache Longbow, the Apache AH1 carried an AN/APG-78 Longbow fire-control radar (FCR) and Radar Frequency Interferometer (RFI), providing an integrated surveillance and attack system.
+The 'Longbow' radar was the bulbous unit over the rotor hub assembly; radar placement above the rotors allowed the Apache to hover behind cover scanning for targets, with only the radar unit exposed.
+Additionally, the Longbow radar could monitor traffic in the Apache's airspace.
+The radar could also be used for surveillance and terrain profiling.
+A modem was interfaced into the Longbow radar and other sensor systems to relay information to other aircraft, this allowed other Apaches to fire on targets identified by only a single helicopter.

-AgustaWestland have since made several upgrades to Britain's Apache fleet.
+AgustaWestland made several upgrades to Britain's Apache fleet.
 In May 2005, a $212 million contract was awarded to equip all the Mk1 helicopters with the Apache Arrowhead sensor system upgrade, to be completed by 2010.
 In 2009, it was announced that AgustaWestland was also integrating new external fuel tanks with ballistic protection.
-The magazine can be replaced with an Integrated Ammunition and Fuel unit, which reduces the ammunition capacity but increases loitering time.
-It has been suggested that advanced rotor blades and additional controls to improve the agility of the aircraft may be fitted in a mid-life update of the fleet.
+The magazine could be replaced with an Integrated Ammunition and Fuel unit, which reduced the ammunition capacity but increased loitering time.
+It had been suggested that advanced rotor blades and additional controls to improve the agility of the aircraft may have been fitted in a mid-life update of the fleet.